Skip to Main Content

 Department Liaison Librarians

-Every academic department and many service departments and college initiatives are assigned a librarian.
+Every academic department and many service departments and college initiatives are assigned a liaison librarian.
 The liaison librarian is the designated information specialist for your department.
-Work of the liaison librarian may include:
+That work may include:

 - attending academic department meetings to better understand your curriculum needs.